 The CCOC office is closed.
-Contact us by phone and email.
+Contact us by email and voicemail.

 CCOC’s actions are in response to Ottawa Public Health’s recommendation of physical distancing to slow the community spread of the COVID-19 virus.
 Physical distancing means limiting non-essential trips out of the home and maintaining a distance of 2 meters from other people, as much as possible.

 CCOC is keeping tenants informed via email newsletters.
 Find the latest here: